 Among other things, that can cause interference and adversely affect the performance of both.
 Also, if you change the Wi-Fi settings of the router, you will likely need to reconfigure the extender manually.
 Else it might get disconnected.

-Extenders tend to be terrible at real-world speeds due to signal loss — more below.
+Extenders tend to be terrible at real-world speeds due to signal loss, though tri-band ones are generally less so — more below.
 And they can be unreliable and a pain to use.
 In fact, I’ve seen a lot of folks plug an extender in a power socket, and that’s it, thinking it’ll somehow magically make things better.

 However, extenders are popular Wi-Fi “quick fixes” since they can give you the full Wi-Fi bars at a location where you used to get low or no bars at all — an illusion of “better Wi-Fi.”
 On top of that, you don’t need to worry about running network cables.